fronto/reading_guide/README.md

 #Computer science knowledge that is important:

-*.Operating Systems
+.*Operating Systems
-*.Networks
+.*Networks
-*.Computer Architecture
+.*Computer Architecture
-*.Data Structures and Algorithms
+.*Data Structures and Algorithms
-*.Encryption
+.*Encryption

 ##Operating systems:

-*.An understanding of the file system
+.*An understanding of the file system
-*.An understanding of processes
+.*An understanding of processes
-*.An understanding of users and permissions
+.*An understanding of users and permissions
-*.An understanding of virtual memory
+.*An understanding of virtual memory
-*.An understanding of context switching and scheduling *.An understanding of user space vs kernel space
+.*An understanding of context switching and scheduling .*An understanding of user space vs kernel space

 A good theoretical understanding of these concepts can be obtained by reading any standard university textbook.
 Two very popular ones are: